 We help client employers with the following, working with in-house teams and business expense system/fuel card providers where necessary:

 Financial modelling and calculations

-Calculating the amount required to maintain a cost neutral position for the employee, together with the savings generated for the employer.
+Calculating any amount required to maintain a cost neutral position for the employee, together with the savings generated for the employer.
 This data on savings is also helpful support for any business case for making the change(s).